From the Allergic Living magazine archives.

 The couple cut the trip short.
 Still, Schwartz only felt safe eating cereal and pasta.
 She saw an allergist and got retested (once again, shellfish was the allergen), and tentatively added a few more foods to her diet, but the fear persisted.

 Lauren Alexander came to know that same fear.
 The 24-year-old was diagnosed with a life-threatening allergy to tree nuts as a baby, and other than the occasional reaction, she had been leading a normal life.
-Then in the spring of 2006, a reaction to some nut-laced salad dressing at a restaurant plunged her into a world where she felt surrounded by foods that could kill her.
+Then a reaction to some nut-laced salad dressing at a restaurant plunged her into a world where she felt surrounded by foods that could kill her.
 Alexander, who lives in Washington State, dropped 20 pounds in two months.

 She even began taking Benadryl before eating – just in case.
 “This huge swell of paranoia came over me,” she explains.
 “It was like nothing I had ever experienced.”